Wilmette Public Schools District 39: Schools

 As of April 2020, the Illinois State Board of Education maintained a summative designation of "Exemplary" for Romona Elementary and Central Elementary, which indicates performance in the top ten percent of schools statewide with no under-performing student groups.
+As of 2024, Highcrest middle school had approximately 375 sixth graders and 400 5th graders, with more growth expected.
+Students from the four K-4 elementary schools funnel into Highcrest in 5th grade, and go there for two years before moving buildings to Wilmette Junior High School.

 Students in this district are zoned to New Trier High School in Winnetka, Illinois.